simulation-based-inference/simulation-based-inference.github.io/_posts/2022-11-23-simulation-based-inference-of-the-2d-ex-situ-stellar-mass-fraction-distribution-of-galaxies-using-variational-autoencoders.md

 ---
-title: Simulation-based inference of the 2D ex-situ stellar mass fraction distribution of galaxies using variational autoencoders
+title: "Simulation-based inference of the 2D ex-situ stellar mass fraction distribution of galaxies using variational autoencoders"
 categories:
   - paper
 tags: